NSBLab/DiCER/README.md

 # Notes/warnings
 Currently DiCER is suited for whole-brain rsfMRI studies and all the tools are tailored for this purpose.
 However estimation of the noisy regressors can come from a very coarse representation of the data.
 So working with higher resolution data can be achieved by using a downsampled version of the data and then applying fsl_regfilt with the discovered signals to the original resolution.
 Currently this is being tested on higher-resolution 7T fMRI task and rest data.

+## If you would like to use DiCER with your data please download the repository and feel free to contact us via Issues within this repository!